CirculatoryHealth/CHARGE_1000G_CAC/README.md

 - Where target genes expressed, which cell types?
 - Are any of the variants associated to plaque characteristics?

-Ideally, we would like to map the variants to the expression and methylation data (molecular QTL mapping), but this is pending finalizing our molQTL mapping.

 ## Methods

 ### Mapping genes to single cells